 Clause 9.9 of the Arrangement requires the Board to conclude a review of the Code and make any appropriate amendments within one year of the date of entry into effect of the Arrangement – that is, by 23 February 2018.
 At its March 2017 meeting, the Board resolved to undertake that mandated review of the Code in parallel with its review of the Code’s conflict of interest provisions.

-The Consultation Paper and instructions on how to provide submissions is available below.
+The Consultation Paper is available below.

 Trans-Tasman IP Attorneys Board Review of the Code of Conduct Consultation Paper in PDF format [923.31 KB]

 Eighteen submissions were received in response to the Consultation Paper, with one of the submissions being a “Confidential” submission.
 Copies of the list of submissions and the 17 publicly-available submissions are available below (all in PDF format).

 - Code of Conduct Review - list of submissions

 - EllisTerry in PDF format [327.87 KB]

 - PL Berry & Associates

 - Phillip Ormonde Fitzpatrick